eginer/quantum_package/docs/source/users_guide/quickstart.rst

 .. seealso::

-    The documentation of the :ref:`hartree_fock` module.
+    The documentation of the :ref:`hartree_fock` module and that of the :c:func:`scf` program.

 This creates the |MOs| in the |EZFIO| database that will be used to perform any other post-SCF method.
 The |qp| does not handle symmetry and the |MOs| are stored by increasing order of Fock energies.